OmarAlFarajat/omaralfarajat.github.io/projects/mock-pr.md

   - CImg
 summary: A mock PR for the GBMap component from the New Haven project.
 For interview purposes.
 ---

-# Parsing of .gbmap file
+# Parsing the .gbmap file
 Input file `test.gbmap`:

 ```